 Bandpass Filters on Plastic

-Optical Bandpass Filters are used to transmit selective wavelengths of the spectrum while attenuating all other wavelengths.
+Optical bandpass Filters transmit selective wavelengths of the spectrum while attenuating all other wavelengths.
 Syntec Optics produces complex optical coatings on plastics.
-Bandpass filters on the glass are relatively straight forward to produce.
-However, when trying to produce this type of coating design on plastic substrates, complications arise.
-First, for most coating materials to be dense and durable heat/energy during the coating process is utilized.
-Obviously, with a plastic substrate, the temperature during the coating run must be limited.
+Bandpass filters on the glass are relatively straightforward to produce.
+However, complications arise when trying to produce this coating design on plastic substrates.
+First, heat/energy during the coating process is utilized for most coating materials to be dense and durable.
+Obviously, the temperature during the coating run must be limited with a plastic substrate.
 Plastics do not have the same rigidity as glass, and optical thin films can have a significant amount of intrinsic stress.

-Therefore, certain thin film deposition techniques must be used to reduce and/or balance stresses within the film – bandpass filters.
-One technique that can be used to benefit both the stress and density of films is an ion-assisted deposition.
+Therefore, certain thin film deposition techniques must be used to reduce and/or balance stresses within the film bandpass filters.
+One technique that can benefit films’ stress and density is ion-assisted deposition.
 Plastics also have some attractive properties as well.
 A plastic substrate can be molded to include a multitude of mounting features instead of trying to mount a glass substrate utilizing additional fixtures.
-For certain applications the weight of the glass is excessive.
+For certain applications, the weight of the glass is excessive.
 In these cases, plastic substrates are an ideal substitute.

-Bandpass filters have a wide range of precision optics applications in both the commercial and military markets.
-Some of them include spectral clinical diagnostics, colorimetry, photometry, astronomy, fluorescence microscopy, spectroscopy, imaging, chemical analysis demanding spectral isolation.
+Bandpass filters have a wide range of precision optics applications in commercial and military markets.
+Some include spectral clinical diagnostics, colorimetry, photometry, astronomy, fluorescence microscopy, spectroscopy, imaging, and chemical analysis demanding spectral isolation.

 Get quality optical bandpass filters for a wide range of bandwidths at SyntecOptics.com.
 We design and manufacture complex bandpass filters involving thin film coating on a plastic substrate.